 in (\ref{m form}).
 For a positive integer $N \in \N$, if has an integer solution $\mathbf x \in \z^n$, then we say that the $m$-gonal form {\it $F_m(\mathbf x)$ represents $N$} and if $F_m(\mathbf x)$ represents every positive integer, then we call $F_m(\mathbf x)$ is {\it universal}.

 The universal forms has been paid attention by many mathematicians.
-In the mid $19$-th Century Liouville classified all universal $3$-gonal forms.
+In the mid $19$-th Century, Liouville classified all universal $3$-gonal forms.
 At the beginning of the $20$-th Century, Ramanujan found all universal $4$-gonal forms (i.e., diagonal quadratic forms).
 In fact, Ramanujan found $55$ forms but one of them is not actually universal.

 In effect, to determine whether a form is universal does not seem to be easy.
-On the other hand, in 1993, Conway and Schneeberger announced a stunning result on universal quadratic form.
+On the other hand, in 1993, Conway and Schneeberger announced a stunning result on determining the universality of quadratic form.
 Well known as {\it $15$-theorem} \cite{15} the result states that the representability of positive integers up to only $15$ characterize the universality of a quadratic form.
 This simple criterion makes to check very easily the universality of classic quadratic forms.
 Kane and Liu \cite{BJ} showed that such a finiteness theorem holds for any $m$-gonal form, i.e., there is (unique and minimal) $\gamma_m$ for which an $m$-gonal form is universal if it represents every positive integer up to $\gamma_m$.
 Since the smallest (generalized) $m$-gonal number except $0$ and $1$ is $m-3$, the $\gamma_m$ would be obviously greater than or equal to $m-4$.
 In \cite{BJ}, they also firstly questioned about the growth of asymptotically increasing $\gamma_m$ and proved that

-Kim and the author \cite{KP'} optimally improved their result by showing the growth of $\gamma_m$ is exactly linear on $m$, i.e., by proving Theorem \ref{c}.
+Kim and the author \cite{KP'} optimally improved their result by showing the growth of $\gamma_m$ is exactly linear on $m$, i.e., by proving the following theorem.

 \begin{thm} There exists an absolute constant $C>0$ such that for any $m \ge 3$. \end{thm} \begin{proof} See \cite{KP'}. \end{proof} Theorem \ref{c} does not offer the specific $C$.
-Even though, the proof of Theorem \ref{c} in \cite{KP'} is given by constructing $C$, such the constructed $C$ would enormously huge making a big difference with the optimal $C$.
-And to find exact $\gamma_m$ for each given $m$ would not be easy.
+Even though the proof of Theorem \ref{c} in \cite{KP'} is given by constructing $C$, constructed $C$ would irresponsibly huge, making a big difference with the optimal $C$.
+And to find exact $\gamma_m$ for each $m$ would not be easy.
 So for the $m$ for which $\gamma_m$ is unknown, to determine the universality of an $m$-gonal form would be still tough topic in general.